-We performed a limited assurance engagement and reported on management's assessment of the Company's internal control over financial reporting as of 31 December 2023.
-The work performed was done in accordance with the International Standard for Assurance Engagements Other Than Audits or Reviews of Historical Financial Information ('ISAE 3000 (Revised)') and FRC Guidance on Assurance Engagement Report on Internal Control over Financial Reporting, and we have issued a unmodified opinion in our report dated 28 March 2024.
-That report is included on page 27 - 28 of the financial statements.
+We performed a limited assurance engagement and reported on management's assessment of the Company's internal control over financial reporting as of 31 December 2024.
+The work performed was done in accordance with the International Standard for Assurance Engagements Other Than Audits or Reviews of Historical Financial Information ('ISAE 3000 (Revised)') and FRC Guidance on Assurance Engagement Report on Internal Control over Financial Reporting, and we have issued a unmodified conclusion in our report dated '28 March 2025.
+That report is included on page 25 - 26 of the financial statements.